zenpho/AxoMulti/README.md

 * ZPO-POLYFIX perl 's/find/replace/g' to optimise idle polyphonic voices
 * ZPO-KVPLOMEM perl 's/find/replace/g' to omit KVP IPVP etc registration, saving SRAM
 * gcc -O1 preferred optimisation, again saving SRAM

+# Anything else I should know?

+Yeah, unlike EVOLUTION EVS-1 behaviour, switching engine with a PROGRAM CHANGE initialises voice params.
+I would love to preserve parameter values across switching so yu can ask and answer the question _"I wonder what these parameter values would sound like on a different engine?"_...
+You can kinda work around this to capture a state dump in your sequencer and retransmit CONTROL CHANGE param values with a different PROGRAM CHANGE, but it's a bit of a faff.

+I'm working on developing this to work with multiple Axoloti core boards as 'voice cards' with a master receiving MIDI channel messages and despatching to the voice cards, bussing all of their audio outputs together.
+That'll be fun, but I'm not there yet.